Object-ions/charm-avenue/README.md

 ### by Moses Atia Poston

+## Overview

+This is a full-featured e-commerce web application built with the MERN stack (MongoDB, Express, React, Node.js).
+The application includes product listings, user authentication, shopping cart, order management, and admin functionality.

 ## Live Demo

 This web app deployed with render.com.
-[See live demo here](https://charm-avenue.onrender.com/)
+[See live demo here](https://charm-avenue.onrender.com/) 'Sign in as Admin' in the login screen to allow full CRUD functionality.

 ## Table of Contents